ghettoDdOS/eslint-config/README.md

   // Type of the project. 'lib' for libraries, the default is 'app'
   type: 'lib',

+  // `.eslintignore` is no longer supported in Flat config, use `ignores` instead
+  // The `ignores` option in the option (first argument) is specifically treated to always be global ignores
+  // And will **extend** the config's default ignores, not override them
+  // You can also pass a function to modify the default ignores
+  ignores: [
+    '**/fixtures',
+    // ...globs
+  ],

+  // Parse the `.gitignore` file to get the ignores, on by default
+  gitignore: true,

   // Enable stylistic formatting rules
   // stylistic: true,